botpress/docs/docs/infrastructure/hosting.md

 ## Language Server

 The Language Server is used to provide the language models necessary to run the NLU.
+It is quite resource-intensive to host a language server due to the model sizes.
+To make it easy to get started the default installation uses a Botpress-hosted Language Server, but you can swap it out for your own (see below).
+Note : the NLU server is not the same as the language server, and uses the models provided by the language server.

 By default, Botpress configures the Language Server to get `100` dimensions for words.
 If you plan to use that Language Server in production, we highly recommend setting the dimensions to `300` for a better vocabulary.